nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

    Use an off-the-shelf NFS solution, such as IBM Elastic Storage or RedHat Ceph.

-* ownCloud Edition
+* Nextcloud Edition
    Enterprise Edition.
-(See `ownCloud Server or Enterprise Edition`_ for comparisons of the ownCloud editions.)
+(See `Nextcloud Server or Enterprise Edition`_ for comparisons of the Nextcloud editions.)

 Large Enterprises and Service Providers
 ---------------------------------------